 What can I say?
 Adventure travel is mostly very unglamorous.
 Sorry to burst your fantasy bubble.
 Sure, we adventurous-types often post pretty pictures from breathtaking spots but it usually takes a huge amount of effort and tenacity to achieve those moments.
 We expose ourselves to the elements in the hopes of a greater return on our travel investment than more comfortable travel offers.

-Last week on #ATQA, we started talking about what exactly constitutes “adventure travel.”
+Last week on the #ATQA twitter chat, we started talking about what exactly constitutes “adventure travel.”
 In the first week of this discussion, what sticks out to me is that adventure travel is whatever pushes you out of your comfort zone and challenges you.
 And it involves high-level uncertainty, insecurity, and self-sufficiency.
 And most likely, being outdoors.

 It also seems that there’s a difference between personal definitions and the ones we use in the travel and adventure industries.
 To me, sleeping under the stars in the backcountry is luxury travel.
 But that doesn’t constitute luxury in the travel industry.
 A five-star hotel does.
 So context plays a role.